Anthhon/rscalendar/README.md

-# cCalendar
+# Rscal
-A command line based calendar application written in C.
+A command line-based calendar application written in Rust.

 ## Features
-- Display calendar for a specified month and year
+- Displays a generic calendar based in your time
-- Calculate days until specified day in a month
+- Display a specific calendar for a given month and year

 ## Usage
-To compile the program, run the following command into the build folder:
+To compile the program and install it in you computer, run the following command into the build folder:
-> cmake .. & make
+> cargo build

 Print out the current month calendar:
-> ./cCalendar
+> rscal

 To specify a year/month:
-> ./cCalendar -y [YEAR] -m [MONTH]
+> rscal -y [YEAR] -m [MONTH]

 ## Requirements
-- GCC Compiler
+- Rust programming language (stable)
-- Cmake
+- Cargo package manager

 ## Contributions
 Feel free to submit pull requests and bug reports